Asymmetric Masked Distillation for Pre-Training Small Foundation Models: Experiments

 In the former case, we attempted to align the features directly without any masking of the teacher and the student.
 As the student is not masked, there is a retreat to the typical feature distillation.
 However, when the teacher's masking ratio was 45\%, AMD took significantly less time to achieve better performance~(72.5\% vs 72.4\%), which illustrates the efficiency of AMD.
 Since the teacher is the computational bottleneck of distillation, this direct feature alignment without mask imposes a higher computational overhead.

 In the latter case, we attempted to adjust the masking ratio for the teacher to 0\% in AMD's default settings, which resulted in a relatively poor performance.
 We believe that the extreme setting would make the generation alignment difficult.
 We suggest choosing the teacher’s masking ratio from efficiency considerations as analyzed in \cref{abla}.
+And more analyses can be found in the appendix.